JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 By this time in the history of the publication, the egos were getting quite ripe.
 Newfound fame—thanks to their raised Internet pressence—had made big fish in a small pond even bigger fish in the same small pond.
 Which made things awkward at times.

 I still wrote now and then, but stopped writing regularly for them when the ego stew started to boil over.
 In fact Todd and I had many idiotic passive aggressive conflicts based on not much more than petit issues such as him being a delusional mental case and asshole and also me continually refusing his utterly unwanted sexual advances.
 Should I also mention he was homophobic and would routinely harass people by shouting, “He’s gay!”
-And bullshit like that.
+And bullshit like that?
+Well I just did so there!

 ***